Streaming Service Fatigue Is Real and Here's What I'm Doing About It

 For context, that's more than my electric bill.
 More than my gym membership.
 More than what I spend on groceries some weeks, which is its own problem, but still.

-And here's the thing — I wasn't even using all of them.
+That said, I wasn't even using all of them.
 Peacock?
 I signed up for one specific show, watched it in four days, completely forgot to cancel, and kept paying for eight months like an absolute chump.
 Eight months.
 That's $111.92 for one show.
 I've paid less for concert tickets to see people I actually like.

 Disney+ was in the same boat.
 I opened it probably six times in a year.
 Four of those times were to watch the same Pixar movie after I'd had a bad day.
 I'm a grown man paying fourteen dollars a month for comfort rewatches of animated fish movies.
 I'm not judging myself, but I'm also not not judging myself.